1024mb/mse-yugioh-template-remastered-spanish/README.md

 <br>

 If I find the time I will translate this readme into Spanish, I'm lazy af :grin:.
+<small>(which I don't think is going to happen)</small>

 ## Changelog